-Success is something that you have to define yourself.
-Being successful is subjective.
-We may have different understandings of what success means to us.
+Success can be something that you define for yourself.
+In this sense, being successful is subjective.
+We may have different views of what success means to us.

 When we talk about success, generally, it is often related to wealth or fame.
 Indeed, it is more than that.
 A sense of accomplishment, a career progression or even as simple as being able to do things that we love could also mean success to us.

-To put things into perspective, success is a destination in everyone’s journey in life, whether it’s a business, a school assignment, a career goal or even your relationship with others.
+To put things into perspective, success is an accomplishment in everyone’s journey in life.
 The complexity of success is about embarking yourself from one state to another; it is a change which hopefully results in happiness and serenity.

 There are two main attributes that we must have to become successful: good character and patience.